Nilesh410/Master_JS/readme.md

   15. what is an execution context?
   16. what is call stack ?
   17. what is this keyword? what is the value hold by this keyword?
 (Refer 5_this_keyword->1_example.js)
+  18. which are the different type of scope in JS explain with example.
+  19.what is lexical scope in the program?
+Expain with example(5_this_keyword->2_example.js)